pythonanywhere/help_pages/articles/ManagingDatabaseConnections.md

 A couple of different problems can occur if your app isn't managing its database connections carefully:

 ## Dealing with OperationalError 1226, User has exceeded the max_user_connections resource

 Are you having trouble with problems like this: **OperationalError: (1226, "User '&lt;username&gt;' has exceeded the 'max_user_connections' resource (current value: X")**?

 If you're seeing this problem consistently, it means that you have several, simulateneous processes that are all holding on to their database connections and are stuck, refusing to release them.
 This shouldn't happen in the normal, day-to-day operation of a web application, so it means something is wrong: some part of your code isn't cleaning up its database connections properly.

 Make sure you're using a well known ORM (like Django's, or SQLAlchemy), and make sure its options for connection pooling and clean-up are well set.

 If you're managing database connections yourself manually, make sure that you close connections tidily after each use, even if there's an error -- for example, consider using `try/finally`, and put a `connection.close()` into the `finally` clause...

 ## Dealing with OperationalError 2006, 'MySQL server has gone away'

 Are you having trouble with problems like this:
 **OperationalError: (2006, 'MySQL server has gone away')**?

 Our databases have a 300-second (5-minute) timeout on inactive connections.
-That means, if you open a connection to the database, and then you don't do anything with it for 5 minutes, tnen the server will disconnect, and the next time you try to execute a query, it will fail.
+That means, if you open a connection to the database, and then you don't do anything with it for 5 minutes, then the server will disconnect, and the next time you try to execute a query, it will fail.